cloudera-labs/envelope/README.md

 ### Functionality

-Envelope pipelines run these six stages every Spark Streaming micro-batch:
+An Envelope pipeline runs six steps every Spark Streaming micro-batch:

  1. Queue Sourcing -- retrieve the queued messages
  2. Translation -- translate the queue messages into typed records
- 3. Lookup -- optionally retrieve existing storage records
+ 3. Lookup -- optionally retrieve existing storage records for following step
- 4. Derivation -- use SQL to transform the stream and lookup records into the storage data model
+ 4. Derivation -- optionally use SQL to transform the stream into the storage data model
  5. Planning -- determine the mutations required to update the storage layer
  6. Storing -- apply the planned mutations to the storage layer

-Stages 4 to 6 can be defined multiple times per pipeline so that a stream can be fed into multiple storage tables.
+Steps 4 to 6 can be defined multiple times per pipeline so that a stream can be fed into multiple storage tables, even across different storage systems.
 Each of these is called a flow.

 #### Queue Sourcing